ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/routing.md

 # File-Based Routing

-Greenwood supports file-based routing, which means that filenames in the _pages/_ directory of your project's workspace will mapped to URLs that you can visit in your browser.
+Greenwood supports file-based routing, which means that filenames in the _pages/_ directory of your project's workspace will be mapped to URLs that you can visit in your browser.

 ## Static Pages